Nerdabilly/halloweencountdown/README.md

-Store the USB power supply for the Pi and the Matrix inside the SockitBox.
+Store the power supplies for the Pi and the Matrix inside the SockitBox.

 Run an outdoor extension cord into the SockitBox and run the 4-pin wire out of the SockitBox to connect the Matrix enclosure.